Marketing tips for small businesses

 Small businesses can take several steps to improve the chances of winning contracts with Federal agencies.

 Register at System for Award Management.
 Be sure your banking and payment information is correct.

 Register at System for Award Management to complete your Online Representations and Certifications Application.
 Be sure your socioeconomic data is current and correct.

-Your initial contact at each agency should be the Small Business Program Manager.
+Your initial contact at each agency should be the Small Business Program Manager (SBPM).
 The information is listed on the Contacts page.

 Become familiar with procurement integrity issues.
 Do not contact technical personnel to talk about specific requirements.
 You may disqualify your firm from contract opportunities.